IvannaZimina/RickAndMorty-api/README.md

 There was created a web-app with Create React App and Node.js (express-generator).
 The last was used for the configuration and connection of passport.

 #### Backend
 There was created Node.js app with Express.js using MVC.
-There were created next modules:
+The next modules were created:
 -	Server module: contain main app file with base configurations of app, “cookieSession” and “passport”;
 -	Configuration module: contain configuration of: PORT, passport Strategies, deepfreeze;
 -	Routes module: built REST API architecture using GET methods for response of social API.